Halmouus/bsk_project/myproject/testapp/codebase.md

         # Get the actual receipt object
         receipt = self.checkreceipt or self.lcn

-        # Check the status on the actual object
-        if getattr(receipt, 'status', None) != 'PORTFOLIO':
-            raise ValidationError(
+        # Only validate receipt status during initial creation
-                'Only receipts in portfolio status can be presented' )
+        if not self.pk:  # If this is a new record if getattr(receipt, 'status', None) != 'PORTFOLIO' and getattr(receipt, 'status', None) != 'UNPAID': raise ValidationError('Only receipts in portfolio status can be presented')

     def save(self, *args, **kwargs):
         self.full_clean()